 It does not mean you have to move out.
 It does not affect your right to stay in the home.
 It does not affect your duty to pay your rent.
-It is the first step in the legal process which could lead to you being evicted if you don't pay your rent or if you break one of the conditions of your lease.
+It is the first step in the legal process.

 What to do if you receive a court summons?

 Contact your housing officer immediately.
 You may want to get independent advice from a solicitor or an advice agency.
-Your housing officer can put you in touch with an advice agency.
 You should go to the court hearing whether you are represented or not.
 If you do not go to the hearing we will let you know what happens and how it affects you.

 What happens in court?